rouyng/tncexporter/README.md

 *TODO: manual installation instructions*

 #### Running TNC exporter
-The basic command to run tncexporter is:
+The basic command to run TNC exporter is:

 `python -m tncexporter`

+If you want distance metrics, add your TNC's latitude and longitude as follows (S latitudes and W longitudes are negative):

+`python -m tncexporter --latitude 40.7484 --longitude -73.9855`

-There are multiple command line options to configure tncexporter.
+There are multiple command line options to configure TNC exporter.
 See descriptions of these by running:

 `python -m tncexporter --help`